Papirapi/sentinaly-landing/README.md

-Read me file just to tweak
+Read me file to work on